pagnani/ArDCA.jl/README.md

 ## Install

-To install the package,  from the repl enter
+It is a registered package: to install enter `]` in the repl and

 ```
-julia> using Pkg; Pkg.add("https://github.com/pagnani/ArDCA");
+pkg> add ArDCA
 ```
 ## Notebooks